-Such specifications could be of great aid when you are picking ‘as-is’ equipment—you can get a checklist of basic items and features that are functional and working.
+Such specifications and features will be of great aid when you are picking ‘as-is’ equipment—you can get a checklist of basic items and functional and working features.

-Knowing various brands that sell these products and understanding the top brands in the fitness industry could give a fair idea of whether buying the used equipment of the brand is worth the money’s buy.
+Knowing various brands that sell these products and understanding the top reputable brands in the fitness industry will give a fair idea of whether buying the used equipment of this brand is worth the money.

-3. Have specifications in mind and set a budget for the purchase
+3. Know what you need and set a budget for the purchase

-So, now that you are familiar with the different machines available for working out various parts of your body and also the features offered by all of them, it becomes ideal that you list down your needs from the machine that you have decided to buy.
+So, now that you are familiar with the machines available for working out various parts of your body and also the features offered by them, it becomes ideal that you list down your needs from the machine that you have decided to buy.

 4. Realize that purchasing used gym equipment helps you save ample money and time

-On the other hand, we are always hesitant to go for old products as they have been used for a long time and subjected to wear and tear, both of which could affect the functioning of the equipment.
+However, we are always hesitant to go for old products as they have been used for a long time and subjected to wear and tear, affecting the equipment’s functioning.

-But choosing good equipment from a reputed buyer who guarantees the good working condition of the old gym equipment could help you save a tremendous amount of money that could be diverted into anything else of your choice.
+But choosing good equipment from a reputed buyer who guarantees the good working condition of the old gym equipment helps you save a tremendous amount of money that can be diverted into anything else of your choice.

-Even if you decide on remanufacturing the equipment, the final costs that you incur after all the touch-ups and part replacements still benefit your pocket, saving huge sums.
+Even if you decide on remanufacturing the equipment, the final costs you incur after all the touch-ups and part replacements still benefit your pocket, saving huge bucks.

-5. Be sure that the dealer/individual you are making offers on the machines is reliable and trustworthy.
+5. Be sure that the dealer is reliable and trustworthy

-You know what the best equipment that should be included in your home gym is, you have come up with the list of specifications and functionalities that this equipment must offer, the final price you are willing to pay for the equipment has been fixed
+You know what the best equipment that should be included in your home gym is.
+You have come up with the list of specifications and functionalities that this equipment should offer.
+And the final price you are willing to pay for the equipment has been fixed.

-And above all, you are 100% sure that you have no second thinking about buying old gym equipment.
+And most importantly, you are 100% sure that you have no second to thinking about buying old gym equipment.

 Now all that’s left is to approach the right seller, which is easier said than done as numerous individuals and companies in the market do business selling used gym equipment.

-Purchasing a used gym machine too incurs optimal costs, and hence, your investment must reap benefits, and there is a definite guarantee that the equipment would last long as assured.
+Purchasing a used gym machine incurs huge costs, and hence, your investment should reap benefits, and there is a definite guarantee that the equipment would last long as assured.

-Firstly, make sure that a dealer is a reliable person who has good customer feedback and is reliable.
+Thus firstly, make sure that a dealer is a reputable person who has good customer feedback and is reliable.